kadamwhite/talks/2016/wp-as-data-csvconf/wp-as-data.md

 ???
 The answer may be, we can't.
 But WP is a system first and foremost for personal publishing, and I'm excited about the notion of it becoming a personal API as well.

+---

+## Data Security?

+???
 We may encounter FUD; there were concerns when RSS was first released: people have access to my content without my permission!
 Ah!
 We don't expose anything through the API that isn't already public, that's a tenant of this project.

-But again I turn to the csv,conf community for help understanding how we can educate WordPress authors about content licensing, about their rights as creators, so that those rights will be protected and respected by the tools we can build for them.
+But again I turn to the csv,conf community for help understanding how we can educate WordPress authors about content licensing, about their rights as creators, so that those rights will be protected and respected by the tools we will build for them.

 ---